 - In order to pass the course, you must expect to attend regularly, take notes, contribute to class discussion, complete assignments, and pass the quizzes.
 Please keep all the work that is returned to you until you receive your grade from the college. - I encourage you to be open to different approaches that we take and to different views on various subjects.
-Challenge yourself by considering different ways of doing things. - Check out the Online Writing Lab at http://srjcwritingcenter.com/lab.html for help with any writing issues. - It's important that you always do the work assigned (even the little things), if you expect to do well in the class. - You know at the end of class when most students are shuffling their bags, books, and folders while the instructor's assigning/explaining the homework for the next meeting?
+Challenge yourself by considering different ways of doing things. - It's important that you always do the work assigned (even the little things), if you expect to do well in the class. - You know at the end of class when most students are shuffling their bags, books, and folders while the instructor's assigning/explaining the homework for the next meeting?
 That's when students miss things that the instructor says about the homework and are then unprepared the next meeting.
 Don't let this happen.
 Please hold off getting ready to go until I've finished completely. - I highly encourage you to meet with me during my office hours (or make an appointment) to get help on your writing or to talk about anything we're covering in class or any problems you're having in the class.
 Your concerns are not "silly" or "stupid" to me, but I can try to help only if you make it known that you need help.
 Please do not e-mail your drafts to me for feedback; instead, come by my office in person, with a copy of your essay and a focus for your visit, something particular to address in your writing.
 I would be very happy to help you then. - It is inappropriate to lobby an instructor for a higher grade than the one that you are earning.
 If you would like clarification for a particular grade earned on an assignment, you're welcome to come by my office during office hours at least two full days after receiving your essay and after you have read the grading rubric, assignment, and the essay itself, but do not persist in making comments like, "But I'm an A student" and similar remarks.
 I will answer questions about grades only privately in my office.
-Do not e-mail questions about it or ask me in class. - By always being in class, you give yourself a better chance to be successful in the course, as students who have not been in class regularly have done poorly. - This is our contract, so as an enrolled student in our class you understand your responsibilities and accept the conditions for being a student in it.
+Do not e-mail questions about your grade or ask me in class, and do not e-mail any messages at the end of the semester about trying to get a higher grade than the one that you earned. - By always being in class, you give yourself a better chance to be successful in the course, as students who have not been in class regularly have done poorly. - This is our contract, so as an enrolled student in our class you understand your responsibilities and accept the conditions for being a student in it.
 Please speak to me if you have any questions.
 It is also a good idea to review the syllabus periodically throughout the term.
 Just because you couldn't remember anything from the syllabus does not mean it does not apply to you. - I find learning and teaching to be very rewarding, and I really enjoy being in the classroom and playing a part in helping students reach their goals.
 I try to foster a healthy, comfortable environment in my classes, and I hope that you will sense that right away and allow it to help you reach your full potential.